 Progent's Cisco-certified network professionals, including high-level CCIE consultants, can help you design, configure, manage, and troubleshoot a hardened network infrastructure that offers the performance and security your business requires without breaking your IT budget.

-For small businesses across the United States, Progent's Microsoft-certified consultants can provide computer help and IT consulting support for the entire family of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
-Progent's planning, integration, update, and consulting services include system design, deployment, and administration outsourcing for
+For small companies throughout the United States, Progent's Microsoft-certified consultants can provide network help and IT consulting services for the whole family of Microsoft .NET servers and Windows Servers.
+Progent's planning, integration, optimization, and consulting capabilities include system design, deployment, and administration help for

-Standard Help Desk Services or Shared Help Desk Call Center Services, comprehensive
+Standard Call Center Services or Shared Help Desk Services, comprehensive

 ProSight Virtual Hosting services.

-In case your organization needs fast remote support from a Microsoft certified network expert, go to Progent's Urgent Remote Computer Help.
+If your organization needs fast remote support from a certified engineer, refer to Progent's Urgent Remote Computer Help.

-If you wish to get in touch with Progent concerning consulting expertise for Windows Server integration, call 1-800-993-9400 or see Contact Progent.
+To contact Progent about technical assistance for Microsoft Windows Server technology, call 1-800-993-9400 or see Contact Progent.